 Previously returned federal student aid funds may not be immediately available upon re-entry.
 Please see the financial aid department for details.
-Any charges not covered by financial aid must be paid according to Student Financial Services policies.
+Any charges not covered by financial aid must be paid according to Student Accounts policies.

-Program Re-Entry after Active Duty/Reservist Training
+Program Re-Entry after Service in the Armed Forces

-A student at Warner Pacific University who is a member of the military may experience an interruption in their program attendance due to service obligations.
-Such a student has a right to be readmitted and reenrolled at the university within one year after release from active duty/reservist training.
+A student at Warner Pacific University who is a member of the military may experience an interruption in their program attendance due to service obligations such as active duty, reservist training, or other service obligations.
+Short absences are accommodated, provided that the student works with their advisor and their course professor(s) to develop an acceptable plan for covering the course material that is missed during their absence.
+Longer absences necessitate a temporary suspension of enrollment.
+Such a student has a right to be readmitted and reenrolled at the university within one year after release from active duty or reservist training.
 The student should present a request for readmission along with verification of active duty/reservist training and official transcripts from any other institutions attended in the interim.
 Upon receipt of this request and documentation, the student will be promptly readmitted to the same academic status they had when last attending and no readmission fee will be required.